ranja-sarkar/networks-graphs/README.md

 -----

-# Other use cases of networks/graphs
+# Where else are they used?

+Networks/graphs are used to represent complex systems visually and mathematically.
+They are used to find shortest paths like in GPS.
+And they are also used to develop efficient ways to solve optimization problems.

-📌 Finidng optimal flight routes in terms of distance & airtime, using [Dijkstra algorithm](https://mathworld.wolfram.com/DijkstrasAlgorithm.html) used for a graph geodesic.
+📌 Finidng optimal flight routes in terms of distance & airtime, with [Dijkstra algorithm](https://mathworld.wolfram.com/DijkstrasAlgorithm.html) used for a graph geodesic

 <img width="464" alt="ff" src="https://github.com/user-attachments/assets/b38b587e-ac0b-4603-90ca-a596da47feab" />